by Craig Strachan

-- CB – The Saints had one of the best defenses against the pass in 2020 but a number of key contributors, headlined by Janoris Jenkins, are due to be free agents.
+- CB – The Saints had one of the best defenses against the pass in 2020 but a number of key contributors, headlined by Janoris Jenkins, have left as free agents.
 Adding to this unit early in the draft looks likely at this stage.

 - WR – Outside of Michael Thomas, the Saints then tend to rely on Alvin Kamara in the passing game ahead of any of their other wideouts.
 Adding a playmaker at wideout to give either Jameis Winston or Taysom Hill an additional weapon to go to will surely help whichever of those guys gets first go at filling Drew Brees’ shoes.

 Tampa Bay Buccaneers